HangfireIO/Hangfire.io/_drafts/hangfire-1.4.0.md

     TimeZoneInfo.FindSystemTimeZoneById("Hawaiian Standard Time"));
 {% endhighlight %}

+By default, UTC is being used to schedule recurring jobs, but this will be changed in 2.0 release to correspond other default values of other schedulers.
+Please note that time zone identifiers don't match between Windows and non-Windows machines.

 ### Continuations

 Continuations allow you to chain multiple jobs together and run one jobs only after another's completion.
 This may drastically improve job composition and make your jobs re-usable.

 {% highlight csharp %}
-GlobalConfiguration.Configuration.UseContinuations();
-{% endhighlight %}

-{% highlight csharp %}
 var jobId = BackgroundJob.Enqueue(() => Console.Write("Hello, "));
 BackgroundJob.ContinueWith(jobId, () => Console.WriteLine("world!"));
 {% endhighlight %}

-By default, a continuation will be enqueued after parent job completion.
-However, you can schedule it as well:
+By default, continuation will be *enqueued* after parent job completion.
+However, you can create a background job in any other state to implement more complex workflows:

 {% highlight csharp %}
 var jobId = BackgroundJob.Enqueue(() => Console.Write("Hello, "));